-Simpler to arrange around airframes, single and twin engines familiar to aircraft and helicopters are replaced by multiple motors numbering as many as three dozen.
-One analogy is computing, when single machines shared by businesses and educational concerns were replaced by computers in every office, a PC in every home and smartphone in every pocket.
+Simpler to implement, the single and twin engines familiar to airplanes or helicopters are replaced by motors numbering up to three dozen.
+One analogy is computing, as any number of devices replace dedicated machines shared by businesses.

-Most investment capital aims at fast returns from flying taxis and cargo drones, but the ecosystem of electrical flight will be altogether wider.
-This reflects the evolution of personal traansports like the motor-car, which in the UK alone sprang from a diversity of manufacturers numbering two thousand before coalescing in single figures more than a century on.
+Most investment capital currently aims at returns from flying taxis or cargo drones, but the ecosystem of electrical flight will be altogether wider ~ reflecting the evolution of the car, which in the UK alone emerged from over 2000 workshops before coalescing into a few manufacturers a century on.

-The latter types of drone already lift payloads beyond what is needed to raise an individual, and the ability to do so is a logical progression filling a niche between UAVs and flying taxis.
-A fact worth consideration is that in most economies charabancs, trams and buses preceded private automobiles.
+Such drones already lift payloads beyond what is needed to raise individuals, an ability to do so thus a logical progression filling the niche between UAVs and flying taxis.
+A fact worth considering is that in most economies trams, trains or buses preceded private automobiles; but soon vastly outnumbered.

-So personal eVTOL is a natural evolution in an environment already enjoyed by millions of drones worldwide.
-Beside this there has been a vibrant kit-build market from the beginning of flight, for what else could the Wright Flyer be considered?
+Personal flight is thus a natural evolution in an environment already enjoyed by millions of drones worldwide.
+Beside this there has been a vibrant kit-build market from the beginning of flight: for what else could the Wright Flyer be considered?

 Beside a market for individuals wanting access to their own 'personal air vehicle' there is also a replacement market for roles met by boats, helicopters or hovercraft.
-Consequently the earliest iterations of the TELEDRONE will be aimed at ground-effect operation... a question of climbing ladders one rung at a time.
+Consequently at the outset the beta-product will be aimed at ground-effect operation prior the accumulation of operational safety data.